fergusq/mp/README.rst

 * A variable declaration with multiple variables is expanded to multiple statements.
 * ``ExpressionBox`` is a wrapper type that contains fields that all expression share, namely the type and a boolean that tells if the expression should be made a reference (see semantics chapter).
 * There is no separate If and If-Else.
 An If without an Else is an If-Else where the Else block is a nop.
 * Assignment is an expression, and its left side is also an expression.
-The parser ensures that the left side is either a variable or an array subscript.
+The parser ensures that the left side is either a variable, an array subscript or a function call.
+During the semantic analysis an error is given if it was a function call.
 * There are both ``SimpleReturn`` (for procedures) and ``Return`` (for functions).
+* Calls have two string fields.
+The first is the name of the function in the Mini-Pascal source code.
+The second is initialized during the semantic analysis to be the name of the C function the function was compiled to.
 * Variables have a boolean field that is initially false and is changed to true during semantic analysis if the variable is a reference (var parameter).

 Semantic analysis